aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Type: real number
    :Examples: ``-M 5.0``

-Gives the maximal noise energy to simulate.
+Give the maximal noise energy to simulate.

 .. attention:: This argument is another way to set the noise range to simulate.
    It is ignored or not required if the argument :ref:`sim-sim-noise-range` is given,